ludocracy/dry-draw/README.md

   - Let user define default parameter values
   - Better transitions for unneeded parts of interface
   - More built in examples
+  - Allow SVGs of any size
+  - Re-incorporate other SVG editing features from original React-Designer
 - Back-end
   - Back end is seeing a mysterious query param: {“captures”: []}
   - Support more string operations